96boards/website/_product/ce/hikey/README.md

 ---
 The HiKey board was the first board to be certified 96Boards Consumer Edition compatible,  1GB and 2GB variants are available from LeMaker.
-The board is based around the HiSilicon Kirin 620  SoC and also delivers high performance 3D graphics support, Wi-Fi, and Bluetooth connectivity, all packed into a board the size of a credit card.
+The board is based around the HiSilicon Kirin 620  SoC and also delivers high performance 3D graphics support, Wi-Fi, and _Bluetooth_ ® wireless technology connectivity, all packed into a board the size of a credit card.

 Hikey relaunched by Lemaker